Authentic Lessons for 21st Century Learning

 50 Minute(s)

-Physical Science Instructions: Display slide 24.
-Invite students to participate in the Chat Stations strategy.
-Move students into groups of 2-4, make copies and pass out the Chemical Equations Chat Stations-Physical Science handout.
+Display slide 25 and invite students to participate in the Chat Stations instructional strategy.
+Move students into groups of 2–4, pass out the Chemical Equations Chat Stations—Physical Science handout to each group.
 Assign each group to a station to start their first example.
 Inform students to discuss within their groups the correct product(s) for the reactant(s) and write them down on their handout.
 Inform students that they can try to figure out how to balance the equation for extra credit if they so choose.
-Give students about 3-5 minutes at each station, then rotate.
+Give students about 3–5 minutes at each station, then rotate.

-Chemistry Instructions: Display slide 25.
-Invite students to participate in the Chat Stations strategy.
-Move students into groups of 4, make copies and pass out the Chemical Equations Chat Stations-Chemistry handout.
+Display slide 26.
+Invite students to participate in the Chat Stations instructional strategy.
+Move students into groups of 4, pass out the Chemical Equations Chat Stations—Chemistry handout to each group.
 Assign each group a station to start their first example.
 Inform students they will have 10 minutes at their stations to discuss within their group the correct product for the reactant(s) they have based on the type of reaction indicated at each station.
 Students will then use the molecular model kit to create the Lewis Dot structure of the product(s).
 Finally, have students draw the model they created, write down the equation for their answers, balance the equation on their handouts, and disassemble the products only of the molecular models for the next group.
 Once time is called, have students move to the next station.

 Evaluate